LessDrama/codingexcercise/readme.md

 - The `/<key>` for redirecting shorturl.
 - The `/<key>/detail` for getting shorturl information.

 The views for the following endpoints resides on `views.py`.
 The `url_create_view`, `url_redirect_view`, and `url_detail_view`.
-These views are empty and have no logic.
+These views are empty and have no logic and current tests are failing.

-What we need to do is to add logic into this view to achieve the following endpoint results:
+In order to make all tests passed, you need to do the following endpoints behavior:

 - For `/create` endpoint:
-    - It should accept a `url` payload and return shortUrl in `JSON` format. e.g.:
+    - It should accept a `url` payload and return `shortUrl` in `JSON` format. e.g.:
         - Input:
             ```
             { url: "http://example.com/ultra-very-long-descriptive-url" }